 In addition to pricing and operational flexibility, Epsilon leveraged nDash content writers to maximize efficiency.

 “We wanted our in-house team to focus on net new content that supported our core themes—the things we knew would drive our business and the narrative we wanted in the marketplace going forward,” says Dan.
 “But we had a lot of past content that was really good.
 It needed to be refreshed, adjusted, and updated.
-Putting nDash writers on those kinds of projects freed us up to create net new content while quickly scaling up the foundation of our Resource Center.”
+Putting nDash writers on those projects freed us up to create net new content while quickly scaling up the foundation of our Resource Center.”

 What Can You Learn from Epsilon?

 Even though you’re hiring freelancers to free up internal resources and scale content marketing, you don’t want them flying blind.
 Collect the necessary insights from your subject matter experts.
 Clearly lay out what you want the freelance writer to deliver.
-And work closely with them to edit content so it meets your quality standards.
+And work closely with them to edit the content, so it meets your quality standards.

-Take this approach and you’ll be able to build your own content marketing discipline that drives real business results.
+Take this approach, and you’ll be able to build your own content marketing discipline that drives real business results.

 Epsilon is the leader in outcome-based marketing.
 They enable marketing that’s built on proof, not promises.
-Through Epsilon PeopleCloud, the marketing platform for personalizing consumer journeys with performance transparency, Epsilon helps marketers anticipate, activate and prove measurable business outcomes.
-Powered by CORE ID®, the most accurate and stable identity management platform representing 200+ million people, Epsilon’s award-winning data and technology is rooted in privacy by design and underpinned by powerful AI.
-With more than 50 years of experience in personalization and performance working with the world’s top brands, agencies and publishers, Epsilon is a trusted partner leading CRM, digital media, loyalty and email programs.
+Through Epsilon PeopleCloud, the marketing platform for personalizing consumer journeys with performance transparency, Epsilon helps marketers anticipate, activate, and prove measurable business outcomes.
+Powered by CORE ID®, the most accurate and stable identity management platform representing 200+ million people, Epsilon’s award-winning data and technology are rooted in privacy by design and underpinned by powerful AI.
+With more than 50 years of experience in personalization and performance working with the world’s top brands, agencies, and publishers, Epsilon is a trusted partner leading CRM, digital media, loyalty, and email programs.
 Positioned at the core of Publicis Groupe, Epsilon is a global company with over 8,000 employees in over 40 offices around the world.
 For more information, visit epsilon.com.
 Follow them on Twitter at @EpsilonMktg.